dnest/dnest.github.io/_posts/2025-01-17-first-post.md

 ---
-title: "Welcome to Jekyll!"
+title: "Welcome to StarDust!"
 date: 2025-01-17 17:07:00 -0400
-categories: jekyll update
+categories: stardust update
+layout: post
+author: ray
+image: assets/images/home.jpg
+tags: [sticky]
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.